related-sciences/ukb-gwas-pipeline-nealelab/README.md

 ## GWAS

 ```
+# Notes:
-# Client machine for these steps can be minimal (4 vCPU, 16 GB RAM)
+# - Client machine for these steps can be minimal (4 vCPU, 16 GB RAM)
+# - A dask cluster should be created first as it was in the GWAS QC steps

 # Copy Neale Lab sumstats from Open Targets
 snakemake --use-conda --cores=1 --allowed-rules import_ot_nealelab_sumstats \